dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 This document discusses digital signature constructions that may be used in security protocols.
-It is an informational document and does not directly affect any other Internet Draft.
+It is an informational document and does not directly affect any other Internet-Draft.
 The security considerations for any specific implementation or incorporation of a hybrid scheme should be discussed in the relevant specification documents.